-To prep for a visit from a potential buyer, fill your tires up to the proper PSI that is recommended in your car’s manual.
+To prep for a visit from a potential buyer, fill your tires up to the proper PSI recommended in your car’s manual.
 Don’t have the manual?
-Look up the proper PSI for your make and model online.
+Look up the correct PSI for your make and model online.
 If your existing tires look new enough and have a noticeably deep tread, you are probably good to go.
 A set of new tires can run you several hundred dollars.
-That investment probably isn’t worth it for an existing set that are only six months to a year old, or on a car that will only sell for a couple thousand dollars total.
+That investment probably isn’t worth it for an existing set that is only six months to a year old or on a car that will only sell for a couple of thousand dollars total.

 Wash and Detail

 A good wash and detail can cost you over a hundred dollars.
-But it’s one-hundred percent worth it.
-When done properly, a deep wash and detail can take stains that have been there for years out of your fabric seats.
+But it’s one hundred percent worth it.
+When done correctly, a deep wash and detail can take stains that have been there for years out of your fabric seats.
 It will also give your car that fresh new-car smell, which can go a long way in taking years off your car’s age — at least as far as appearances go.
-This can make all the difference for buyers choosing between two or more vehicles.
-Do a deep wash and detail at the very end of your prep process so your car looks its best when the buyers arrive.
+That can make all the difference for buyers choosing between two or more vehicles.
+Do a deep wash and detail at the end of your prep process, so your car looks its best when the buyers arrive.

 Change and Refill Fluids

-Speaking of servicing cars, when you take your soon-to-be-old car in to get its oil changed, make sure that your service station is changing and refilling your fluids.
-Just like with an oil change, get your dated receipt for this fluid change and top off to show your buyer that you are giving them the car in great condition with the coolant, wiper blade fluid, and all of the other levels up to the tippy top.
-It will give your potential buyers peace of mind that will help justify your price and potentially push them over the edge to a purchase.
+Speaking of servicing cars, when you take your soon-to-be-old car in to get its oil changed, ensure that your service station is changing and refilling your fluids.
+Just like with an oil change, contact your dated receipt for this fluid change and top off to show your buyer that you are giving them the car in excellent condition with the coolant, wiper blade fluid, and all of the other levels up to the tippy top.
+It will give your potential buyers peace of mind that will help justify your price and push them over the edge to purchase.

 New wiper blade fluid doesn’t do much good with bad blades.
-No amount of liquid is going to save you from that dreaded, nails-on-a-chalkboard screeching.
+No amount of liquid will save you from that dreaded, nails-on-a-chalkboard screeching.
 (Talk about a quick way to end a test drive.)
 In this situation, the only thing that will save you is changing your wiper blades.
-Maybe you live in Los Angeles or Phoenix and you haven’t had to use your wiper blades more than one or two times per year for the past five years.
+Maybe you live in Los Angeles or Phoenix, and you haven’t had to use your wiper blades more than one or two times per year for the past five years.
 The person who’s buying your car won’t care.
-He or she will want blades that work.
+They will want blades that work.
 The good news?
 Changing your wiper blades is relatively cheap, and you can get it done at virtually any auto shop.

 Touch Up Paint